spdx/spdx-spec/docs/conformance.md

 ## 5.10 Lite Profile compliance point <a name="5.10"></a>

-The lite profile captures the minimum set of information required for license compliance in the software supply chain for producing or consuming SPDX content.
+The Lite Profile captures the minimum set of information required for license compliance in the software supply chain for producing or consuming SPDX content.

-Software that conforms to the SPDX specification at the Security profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats, including creation of the SBOM, package lists with licensing and other related items, and their relationships.
+Software that conforms to the SPDX specification at the Security Profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats, including creation of the SBOM, package lists with licensing and other related items, and their relationships.

-Conformance to the Lite profile compliance point does not entail support for the Software, Licencing, Security, Data Set, AI, Build, or Extension profiles of the SPDX.
+Conformance to the Lite Profile compliance point does not entail support for the Software, Licencing, Security, Dataset, AI, Build, or Extension profiles of the SPDX.

 This compliance point facilitates interchange of minimal licencing information